 AGAVE PLANT PLIÈ

 Questioning the center perspective’s representation mode the Plant Plié project tries to move beyond the traditional frame and classical organization of the spectator as a subject in front of an object.
 The aim is a more direct and dwelling engagement with the surroundings adding a temporal and bodily dimension to the works through it’s repetitive and reflective visual progression and foldings.

-The motive is depicted successively from new angles integrating time as proces into the visual expression as scenic experiences gradually unfolding creating a synthesis of multi-perspective views based on the movement of the body of the viewer rather than a one-dimensional and one-directed view.
+The motive is depicted successively from new angles integrating time as proces into the visual expression as scenic experiences gradually unfolding creating a synthesis of multi-perspective views rather than a one-dimensional and one-directed view.

 Back to projects